Dr. Jacqueline Nesi &Dr. Emily Weinstein

 Tech is like the wild west.

-And trying to help your child navigate smartphones and social media is so hard.
+And trying to help your child navigate it is so hard.
 Setting healthy boundaries can feel like a losing battle.
 You want to keep them safe without losing their trust.
 On top of it all, you’re constantly hearing about the negative effects of tech – and you’re determined not to let that happen in your home.
-But it’s not going anywhere, so where in the world do you start?

 Jacqueline Nesi, PhD